FlyingDiver/Indigo-Lutron-Leap/README.md

 * Occupancy/Vacancy Sensors
 * Pico Remotes

-As of the initial release only the following devices have been tested:
+As of the current release only the following devices have been tested:

+* RadioRa 3 All-in-One Processor (RR-PROC3)
+* RadioRa 3 Dimmers (RRST-PRO-NFB-XX, etc)
+* RadioRa 3 Keypads (RRST-W4B-XX, etc)
+* RadioRa 2 Dimmers (RRD-6ND, etc)
 * Lutron Caséta Smart Hub
 * Lutron Caséta Smart Bridge PRO
+* Occupancy/Vacancy Sensors
 * Caseta plug-in dimmers
 * Pico Remotes
 * Caseta Fan Controllers

 * Other devices that are supported by the LEAP protocol should work, but have not been tested.

-Note that Pico Remotes and the Occupancy sensors do not exist as Indigo devices.
+Note that Keypad buttons, Pico Remotes and the Occupancy sensors do not exist as Indigo devices.
 They can only be used as triggers for action groups.
 These devices have no "state", so there are no devices for them.

+Currently the RRa3 Keypad LEDs are supported as Indigo switch devices, but cannot be controller if they are programmed as device or scene controls in the Lutron software.
+The Lutron scene settings will override any changes made in Indigo.
+If you want to control the LEDs from Indigo, the buttons cannot be programmed at all.

 Before enabling the plugin, you need to make sure the zeroconf package is installed.
 You can do this from the command line:
 ````